SPAAM-community/spaam-community.github.io/projects/README.md

 comparative analysis.
 It is hoped it will help researchers track growth and development of the field of ancient metagenomics over time.

-- The AncientMetagenomedir website can be found [here](https://spaam-community.github.io/AncientMetagenomeDir/).
+- The AncientMetagenomeDir website can be found [here](https://spaam-community.github.io/AncientMetagenomeDir/).
 - The repository containing sample lists is hosted on github [here](https://github.com/SPAAM-community/AncientMetagenomeDir)

+## Ancient Metagenomics Labs

+The SPAAM community also curate a list of known labs working in ancient metagenomics with an aim to help improve collaboration by making labs around the world more visible.

+The list of labs can be found [here](https://spaam-community.github.io/ancient-metagenomics-labs/)